Philip Evans (cricketer)

 Philip Evans (born 30 March 1982) was an English cricketer.
 He was a right-handed batsman and a right-arm medium-fast bowler who played for Oxfordshire.
 He was born in Oxford.

 Evans made a single List A appearance for the side, during the 2001 season, against Huntingdonshire.
 From the tailend, he scored 1 not out with the bat, and took figures of 1–47 with the ball.

 Evans continued to represent the team in the Minor Counties Championship until 2006.

-His twin brother, Ian, also played for Oxfordshire.
+Evans's twin brother, Ian, also played for Oxfordshire.